help center

 Save template terms

-select the start date of these template terms and choose whether it’s ongoing or temporary.
-If the contract is temporary, you can select whether or not to include a fallback to another template term, or to the current template term that the partners are active on prior to accepting your new terms.
+Select the start date for these template terms and choose whether the contract is ongoing or temporary.
+If temporary, select whether or not to fallback to another template term upon expiration.

-Propose: the partner will remain on their existing contract with you and have the option to approve, reject, or counter your new template terms, depending on the options you select.
+• Propose: i.e., allow the partner to remain on their existing contract with you and have the option to approve, reject, or counter the new template terms.

-[Optional] You can use this field to add comments for your partners to see when they review your template terms.
+Optionally, add a comment that partners will see when they review your template terms.

 Did you find it helpful?
 Yes No